antick/mojo/backend/mods/holdings-reimagined/README.md

 There is also no religious restriction on special buildings.

+It also enables cities for all government types.

 ## Game Rules

 - **Change Holding Type Cost**: Change the cost of changing holding type